maxtheman/demo-htmx-nodejs/readme.md

 9. Setup CI/CD
    - This project uses Github Actions for CD.
 I don't have experience with other systems.
    - Since there is no testing, there's no CI right now, but it's best practice to add that.
+10. Go fast.
+   - Pick technologies that will run at low-latency and reduced memory requirements.
+   - Use proper database indexing and best-practices to optimize datareturn speed.

+### Things I didn't look into but might be useful:

+- A build system for frontend assets.
+Started to look into Vite but seemed like overkill at this stage.
+- https://fly.io/docs/litefs/ - for distributing SQLite databases across multiple machines.
+Again, overkill right now.
+- https://litestream.io/guides/docker/ This would be a good first step for backups, and a stepping stone on the journey to litefs.
+- Testing framework?
+Didn't bother setting up tests for this.
+Bun comes with bun:test, probably use that.
+- Typescript

+## Going faster

 ### Bun vs Node